gridengine/gridengine/doc/README-DRMAA-Java.txt

       http://www.gridforum.org/

-   The Perl language binding module for the Grid Engine 6.0 release can be found at:
+   The Perl language binding module for DRMAA can be found at:

       http://search.cpan.org/src/THARSCH/Schedule-DRMAAc-0.81/